Hamburg Greeters guided tour to Elbphilharmonie

 Endless escalator

-Of course, there are also elevators that bring you to the plaza of the Elbphilharmonie.
-But more beautiful is the ride on the escalator, which is called quite anglophile “Tube”.
+Of course there are also elevators that take you to the Elbphilharmonie plaza.
+What is nicer, however, is the ride on the escalator, which is called the “Tube” in the Anglophile way.

-With two and a half minutes of travel time, it takes almost as long as a short Beatles song until the 82-meter escalator brings you to the plaza.
-According to the manufacturer, the two-lane, convex-curved escalator is “the longest escalator in Western Europe and the only one in the world that describes an arc.”
+With a journey time of two and a half minutes, it takes almost as long as a short Beatles’ song for the 82 metre long escalator to take you to the plaza.
+According to the manufacturer, the two-lane, convex-curved escalator is “the longest escalator in Western Europe and the only one in the world that describes an arc”.

-For some Hamburg residents, the first ride was nevertheless a disappointment, because the press said before the opening that the ride takes almost six minutes; then it would have been enough for a Queen song as well…
+For some people in Hamburg, however, the first journey was a disappointment, as the press reported before the opening that the journey would take almost six minutes; that would have been enough time for a Queen song…

-Behind the thousandfold glass sequins on the walls, by the way, no illuminants hide, the glass panes reflect only the existing lighting.
-By the way, they are also the dominant design element of the ElPhi merchandising.
+Incidentally, the thousands of glass sequins on the walls do not conceal any light fittings; the glass panes only reflect the existing lighting.
+Incidentally, they are also the dominant design element of the ElPhi merchandising.

-The curvature of the escalator probably has to do with statics and with the fact that more space can be used under the escalator as a result.
-Also other explanation pushes itself: by the curvature one does not see from below, how far it goes altogether…
+The curvature of the escalator probably has to do with statics and the fact that more space can be utilised under the escalator.
+There is also another explanation: the curvature means that you can’t see how far it goes from below…

 Reward at the end

-The ride ends at a height of 26 meters, 11 meters below the actual plaza.
+The ride ends at a height of 26 metres, 11 metres below the actual plaza.

-Only shortly before the end of the ride you can see that you are driving towards a huge panoramic window.
-The view is exciting: down the Elbe, towards Landungsbrücken, the “Dancing Towers” and the container terminals.
+Only shortly before the end of the journey can you see that you are travelling towards a huge panoramic window.
+The view is exciting: westwards to the jetties, the “Dancing Towers” and far down the Elbe to the container terminals.

-If the window is well cleaned, you hardly recognize it at first and approach the edge only cautiously…
+If the window pane is well cleaned, you will hardly recognise it at first and only approach the edge carefully…

-A short escalator later you get up to the actual plaza.
+A short escalator takes you up to the actual plaza.

 Large concert hall